Academic Policy 1405.11

 and the Dean of the College/School shall, working together and with input from the

 candidate, select and secure one or more eligible members from within the unit.
-If

-a minimum of three eligible and intending to vote cannot be found from within the
+- If a minimum of three eligible and intending to vote cannot be found from within the

-on the committee for that candidate.
-The number of outside committee members appointed
+the Unit to serve on the committee for that candidate.
+The number of outside committee

-eligible and voting members for all candidates.
+to ensure three eligible and voting members for all candidates.
+In rare circumstances,

 - Each member of a Unit, College, or University Personnel or Promotion and Tenure Committee